derrykid/java-notes/core-java/Annotations.md

 ## @Inherited

-The @Inherited annotation signals that a custom Java annotation used in a class should be inherited by subclasses inheriting from that class.
+> The @Inherited annotation signals that a custom Java annotation used in a class should be inherited by subclasses;

 ```java
 @Inherited